shifteverywhere/dime-dotnet/README.md

 var thumbprint = Envelope.Thumbprint(exportedIdentity));
 ```

-Thumbprints can be used to quickly verify if the Di:ME item has changed, or it the item that was expected.
+Thumbprints can be used to quickly verify if the Di:ME item has changed, or it is the item that was expected.
 A thumbprint is a cryptographic hash of the whole Di:ME item.